Transmedia artist, musician, theorist, author of books & comics.

 He continued to team up on media and journalism startup projects, such as a two year stint as acting editor-in-chief of the now defunct Rebel News, an independent news outlet he founded with several partners including Gregg Housh, unwitting Anon spokesperson, activist, podcaster, and sometimes TV consultant on shows such as House of Cards.
 (No connection to the far Right Aussie outlet that can now be found at our former URL.)

-A major creative focus in recent years has been expanding development within the creator-owned transmedia Fallen Cycle universe that began with Party At The World’s EndTales From When I Had A Face, a full-color illustrated “modern fairytale”, which had a successful hardcover limited edition Kickstarter, and several nascent comics, podcast, and RPG dev projects.
+A major creative focus in recent years has been expanding development within the creator-owned transmedia Fallen Cycle universe that began with Party At The World’s EndTales From When I Had A Face, a fully illustrated “modern fairytale”, which had a successful hardcover limited edition Kickstarter, and several nascent comics, podcast, and RPG dev projects.
 The overall project remains independent.

 A lifelong fascination with Bowie and the relationship of artwork, fame, and persona led to MASKS: Bowie & Artists of Artifice an in-depth anthology with a mixture of established scholars and working artists including Slavoj Zizek, John Grey, Gary Lachman, former Bowie collaborator Davide De Angelis, and many others.
 It was begun shortly after Bowie died, and was released by Intellect Books UK in January 2020, distributed in the United States by University of Chicago Press.